CodeProSpecialist/Stock-Market-Status-Check-for-a-Bear-Market-or-a-Bull-Market/README.md

 # Stock-Market-Status-Check-for-a-Bear-Market-or-a-Bull-Market
 Check if the US Stock Market is currently a Bear Market or a Bull Market.
+The strategy that this python program uses to verify a Bear Market or a Bull Market has been verified to be successful and accurate by Artificial Intelligence.

 install the requirements: